Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

     * GUI testing, e.g. with Selenium: Capybara, SauceLabs, RobotFramework
     * [Why do record/replay tests of web applications break?] : "Our data suggests which categories of test breakages merit the greatest attention.
 Locators caused over 73% of the test breakages we observed, and attribute-based locators caused the majority of these."
     * the [TestPyramid]: ![](http://martinfowler.com/bliki/images/testPyramid/pyramid.png) : more low-level tests than high level end-to-end tests
+- [Testing Microservices, the sane way]:
+    * "Devs should be able to run entire env locally.
+Anything else is just a sign of bad tooling"
+    * "pre-production testing is a best effort verification of a small subset of the guarantees of a system and often can prove to be grossly insufficient for long running systems with protean traffic patterns"
+    * "The writing and running of tests is not a goal in and of itself — EVER.
+We do it to get some benefit for our team, or the business"
+    * "there are coverage based fuzzers like afl as well as tools like the address sanitizer, thread sanitizer, memory sanitizer, undefined behavior sanitizer and the leak sanitizer to name a few."
+    * "This was but one example of a system that didn’t stand much to benefit from integration testing and where monitoring has worked much better."

 ### Why unit tests ?
 [PP-Chapt34]
 - build trust in your code